Mahesh Narayanan: Career

-After completing his graduation from University College Thiruvananthapuram; he joined M.G.R.
+After completing his graduation from University College Thiruvananthapuram; Mahesh Narayanan joined M.G.R.
 Government Film and Television Training Institute in Tamil Nadu after which he started working as an advert editor.
 He subsequently progressed to editing documentaries, short films and entered the film industry with Rathri Mazha, a Malayalam film which won five Kerala State Film Awards.

 A few of his most popular films as an editor includes Beautiful, Traffic, Kanyaka Talkies, Viswaroopam, and Ennu Ninte Moideen.
 After establishing himself as an accomplished and successful editor, Mahesh ventured into writing and made his debut as a writer with 2015 Malayalam film Mili, which opened to rave reviews in Kerala.

-In 2017 Mahesh Narayanan progressed into film-making directing his debut feature Take Off, a 2017 Indian drama thriller film, based on the ordeal of Indian nurses in the city of Tikrit, Iraq, in 2014 with Parvathy Thiruvothu, Kunchacko Boban and Fahadh Faasil starring in the lead roles.
-It is written by Mahesh Narayanan and P. V. Shajikumar.
+In 2017 Mahesh progressed into film-making directing his debut feature Take Off, a 2017 Indian drama thriller film, based on the ordeal of Indian nurses in the city of Tikrit, Iraq, in 2014 with Parvathy Thiruvothu, Kunchacko Boban and Fahadh Faasil starring in the lead roles.
+It is written by Mahesh and P. V. Shajikumar.
 The film was shot in various parts of Dubai and Kerala.
 Take Off was released on 24 March 2017.
 The film was a blockbuster at the box office grossing ₹40 crore and running for over 125 days in theaters.
 The film was in the competition section at various international festivals, including International Film Festival of India and International Film Festival of Kerala.
 The film won a Special Jury Award at the 48th International Film Festival of India.
 The film won five Kerala State Awards including the Best Debut Director's Award for Mahesh Narayanan.

 The Special Jury Award of International Film Festival Of India 2017 was presented to Director Mahesh Narayanan for the film TakeOff, which is based on the ordeal of Indian nurses in the city of Tikrit, Iraq.